ivaano/NsxLibraryManager/README.md

   - config (used to store app configuration) `--mount type=bind,source=/home/ivan/config,target=/app/config`
   - data (used to store app databases) `--mount type=bind,source=/home/ivan/data,target=/app/data`

+## Docker Compose
+edit the file `docker-compose.yml` and set the volumes for each of the folders needed (library, config, data optinal backup and rename), you can specify the user id and group id the application will run in the container, if no user PUID or PGID are specified the application will run as app user which is the default from the base image, in the image you can specify the image from github registry `ghcr.io/ivaano/nsxlibrarymanager:latest` or you can leave `nsxlibrarymanager:latest` and the image will be built from source.
+Once the `docker-compose.yml` file is ready simply run
+`docker compose up` to run the container.

  ## Usage
 - Games
   - List